ABOUT THE TOURS

 If there is time and interest we can add the Erie Canal Museum to the Southern tour... a worthwhile stop.

-Contact me at if you have more questions.
+Contact me at email@example.com if you have other questions or want to book a personal tour.

 Most of the roads Finney traveled on are in the same location now as they were back then.
 As I roamed around the area, I could easily envision a young man traveling by horseback throughout this frontier.
 The basic geography, the lay-of-the-land, and the remoteness of Northern New York has added much to my appreciation of the Finney story.
 In many ways, this area is still very much like the frontier it was almost 200 years ago.
 Unfortunately, some of the buildings (in some cases, whole sections of the villages) have burned to the ground.
 This changes the historical value of these places and also puts a whole new meaning to the expression "Burned Over District".
 Some of the buildings have not been able to withstand the test of years of North Country winters.
 Despite this, I have been able to find several churches that Finney preached in, along with some homes where he stayed and other landmarks that relate to his narrative.